 - Emphasize the significance of your proposal persuasively, and demonstrate the anticipated progress and scientific advancement your project is likely to bring forth.

 - Create bio-sketches with all the mandatory segments of contribution, position, project support, and personal statement.

-- Explain your standing and merit to lead the project in relation to grantee organization that can provide you the support you need to carry out your research project.
+- Explain your standing and merit to lead the project in relation to the grantee organization that can provide you the support you need to carry out your research project.

 - Explain projects’ synergy as well as data management and coordination provisions.

-- Make sure your project presentation is beyond any doubt and followed all formatting guidelines for the peer reviewers benefit.
+- Make sure your project presentation is beyond any doubt and followed all formatting guidelines for the peer reviewers’ benefit.

-For multi-project application submission you are only allowed to use the Application Submission System and Interface for Submission Tracking (ASSIST), unlike other grant applications, Grants.gov does not support Program Project Grants – Center Grants (P series) requests.
+For multi-project application submission, you are only allowed to use the Application Submission System and Interface for Submission Tracking (ASSIST), unlike other grant applications, Grants.gov does not support Program Project Grants – Center Grants (P series) requests.
 While you can use the same login information as Grants.gov, your eRA Commons credentials are more easily accessible with ASSIST.
 To access eRA Commons, you must register yourself along with every principal investigator if you are opting for multiple PI applications.
-There are only two approved individuals who can operate ASSIST for an application, first is Grant.gov’s authorized institutional representative and second is eRA Commons’ signing official.
+There are only two approved individuals who can operate ASSIST for an application, the first is Grant.gov’s authorized institutional representative and the second is eRA Commons’ signing official.

 - Entire project mounted on the joint efforts of every member of the research team